encasherr/tech-assessment/data/MilesWeb_VPS_Info.md

 Todo via phpmyadmin:
 create a new database
-create new user on that database ta_app_write run application DB schema script on that database
+create new user on that database ta_app1 run application DB schema script on that database

 -> We need to change Mysql authentication to plain old password authentication because it by default uses cache authentication.
-Run this script in phpmyadmin:
+Run this script in phpmyadmin (if errors out in phpmyadmin, go to mysql bash via terminal and then run the alter statement):
+ALTER USER 'ta_app_write' IDENTIFIED WITH mysql_native_password BY '[password]';
+-> via terminal
+sudo docker exec -it ta-mysql bash mysql -u root -p
-ALTER USER 'ta_app_write' IDENTIFIED WITH mysql_native_password BY 'Encasherr123';
+ALTER USER 'ta_app_write' IDENTIFIED WITH mysql_native_password BY '[password]';

 => We need to open port number 3001 to be able to access application externally sudo iptables -I INPUT -p tcp -–dport 3001 -j ACCEPT